General Content

 How are Rochester Regional Hospitals currently performing?

 Below, we show recent data on falls with hip fracture for all RRH hospitals in 2 graphs.
-The first graph shows the fall rate (number of falls divided by total patient days then multiplied by 1,000 as reported in Leapfrog) comparing performance from 2022 to 2023 Quarter 1.
+The first graph shows the fall rate (number of falls divided by total patient days then multiplied by 1,000 as reported in Leapfrog) comparing performance from 2022 to Q1 2024.

 (Number of falls divided by total patient days multiplied by 1000)